harshith-arunkumar/RFTaskProse/README.md

 # RFTaskProse

 Usage: Download the repo and open "prose.soln" in Visual Studio 2017.
+The folder "ProseTutorial" contains my grammar, semantics and witness function code files.

 Code repository containing my assignment content for the RF task on PROSE.